Perrshan/Data-Structure-Tutorial/stack.md

 ```

-Above is a list of `fun A-C` definitions that call each other or itself.
-The stack is used here to make sure that the data passed through each function has be updated to the desired state before being passed into the next function.
+Above is a list of `fun A-C` definitions that call each other or themselves.
+The stack is used here to make sure that the data passed through each function has been updated to the desired state before being passed into the next function.

-If the `fun_A` is called then `fun_A` will be put into a stack like the bucket example above and will not be removed until everything above `fun_A` has been executed.
+If the `fun_A` is called, then `fun_A` will be put into a stack like the bucket example above and will not be removed until everything above `fun_A` has been executed.
 Below shows steps to how the bucket is filled and emptied throughout the process of calling the function (the bottom of the table represents the bottom of the bucket):

 |START|ADD  |ADD  |ADD  |REM  |REM  |ADD  |REM  |REM\END|
 |-----|-----|-----|-----|-----|-----|-----|-----|-----|